kjspring/stress-detection-wearable-devices/README.md

 # Stress Prediction using Wearable Device Data

 This project aims to predict stress levels using data from wearable devices, leveraging the [WESAD dataset](https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29).
-We use various machine learning and deep learning models to classify the affective states of individuals as baseline, amusement, or stress.
+We use various machine learning and deep learning models to classify the affective states of individuals as baseline or stress.

 ## Table of Contents